MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 - Read the data with ``read(byte[] b, int off, int len)`` or ``readFully(byte[] b)`` methods.

-   - You will get the data in a byte array and can process it on your own in your ``handleExtendedEvent`` method.
+   - You will get the data in a byte array and can process it on your own in your ``handleExtendedEvent(int type, EventDataReader eventDataReader)`` method.

 - Read the data with the methods related to the primitive types such as ``readBoolean()`` or ``readByte()``.

-   - It is the easiest way to process your data because you don't have to handle the byte arrays.
-   - This is useful when the extended data you send through the Event Queue is a C structure with multiple fields.
+   - This is designed for when the extended data you send through the Event Queue is a C structure with multiple fields.
    - To use the methods, **your fields must follow this alignment:**

       - A **boolean** (1 byte) will be 1-byte aligned.